peter-wachira/pig-dice/README.md

 ## Description
 Pig is a simple dice game which in its basic form is playable with just a single die.
 You win by being the first player to score 100 or more points.

-To play you'll need 2 to 10 players, one 6-sided dice, and a pencil and some paper for keeping score.
+To play you'll need 2 to 10 players, one or more 6-sided dice depending on the number of players .

-Skull dice (where the 1 is replaced with a skull) work well for this game.

 ## Behavior Driven Development (BDD)